 Following his military service, John was President of a publishing company, thereafter, the founder and President of an investment firm which was bought by TD Ameritrade, Inc.

-John J Duffy has published six poetry books and has been selected for two monuments and numerous anthologies.
+John J Duffy has been nominated for the Pulitzer Prize and has published six poetry books.
+Two of his poems were selected to be inscribed on monuments.
+His poems appear in countless publications and anthologies.
 His latest book, "The Battle for Charlie" is now available on Amazon (CLICK THROUGH), Apple, Kindle, Smashwords, Kobo, Diesel, Page Foundry, Sony, Barnes & Taylor Blio, Library Direct, Baker-Taylor Axis 360, Oyster and CreateSpace.

 As a founding member of the Special Operations Association and a life member of the Special Forces Decade Association, the Legion of Valor, the Forward Air Controller's Association, the Jolly Green Giants Association, The Vietnam Helicoptor Pilots Association, the Air Commando Association, and the Team 162 "Vietnamese Airborne Advisor" Association, he is an active and honored veteran.